Pricing Merge Team headshots into group · Free

 Do I need to mark where each person goes in the team photo?

 No. Just describe the placement in your prompt: 'place this person on the left side' or 'add them to the right of the existing group.'
 The AI understands spatial positioning from natural language.
-Use markers only if the AI places someone in the wrong spot and you need to point to the exact position.

 How do I create a team photo from individual headshots?